Cad-MB/Cad-MB/README.md

 ### 🌟 Abdelkader Boumessaoud 🌟

 Welcome to my GitHub profile!
 I'm Abdelkader, a passionate software developer currently pursuing a Master's degree in Software Engineering.
-With a solid foundation in Java and practical experience in various programming languages and technologies, I am committed to becoming a skilled software developer.
+With practical experience in various programming languages and technologies, I am committed to becoming a skilled software developer.
 I thrive on challenges and am eager to contribute to innovative projects.

 ---